 Click the pencil icon next to the current nickname to edit.
 Enter your new nickname and click OK.

 You have the following options to control how the nickname is pronounced after entering the new nickname or even with the current nickname.
-In addition, each option has a “PLAY” icon to preview how it sounds like.
+In addition, each option has a “PLAY” icon to preview what it sounds like.

 - Use default: Let Google figure out how to pronounce it.